Thames Valley Methodist Circuit

 This page is about the circuit's current staff.
+Choose a picture for more information.
 You can find out which ministers have been appointed to the circuit (and its predecessors) from 1815 to the present day.
 There is a checklist in Our Circuit's History.

-Sonia is the Superintendent Minister with pastoral charge for Ledger's Road, Burnham and Cookham Rise Churches.
+Vicci is the Superintendent Minister with pastoral charge of Windsor, High St Maidenhead, Cookham Rise and Burnham churches.

 Margaret worked as a teacher first in Guildford and then Thanet between 1978 and 2002, finishing as Head of Faculty.
 This time included seven years in Whitstable as a full-time Youth and Community Worker, and as leader of the Duke of Edinburgh's Award scheme in the area.